Activities

 Military and first responder families in the Atlantic Provinces generally have access to outdoor recreational venues, as many communities are in relatively close proximity to rural areas with forests, lakes, rivers, ocean shores, etc.

-By providing top notch wellness programs and outdoor recreation opportunities and facilities available solely for military and first response families at little or, preferably, no cost to them, Camp Cassidy will provide an important and rare opportunity to meet the unique needs of these special Canadians.
+By providing top notch outdoor recreation opportunities and facilities available solely for military and first responder personnel and their immediate families at no cost to them, Camp Cassidy provides an important and rare opportunity to meet the unique needs of these special Canadians.

 Things to do at Camp Cassidy

-Hiking (walk or run) our professionally designed 3.2 km looped trail, proudly built by CAF Reservists
+• Hiking (walk or run) our professionally designed 3.2 km “Three Bridges” looped trail, proudly built by CAF Reservists (rated as moderately difficult)

 A 3.2 km looped hiking trail, professionally designed, and proudly built by CAF Reservists.